November 12, 2021

 With her kids under menace, the Orsi escorted Caterina to the castle entrance.
 Her role was to convince Tommaso to open up the gate to the Orsi, or bear (😆) the consequences.

-From the ramparts, Tommaso thought about it a bit, then concluded that what he needed was a bunch of money and a recommendation letter for his next employer, and that Caterina was to hand out all this to him alone, as he couldn't bear to trust the Orsi, what with the whole Girolamo killing and all.
+From the ramparts, Tommaso thought about it a bit, then concluded that what he needed was a bunch of money and a recommendation letter for his next employer, and that Caterina was to hand out this to him alone, as he couldn't bear to trust the Orsi, what with the whole Girolamo killing and all.

 The Orsi didn't have much time to think.
 In Milan, the Sforza family would only take a few days to raise an army and stroll to Forlì.
 They accepted the conditions.

-Tommaso Feo in a rare gif from that period.
+Tommaso Feo in a rare period gif.

 Yes, Caterina told the Orsi to go fuck themselves.